 What amps did the Beatles use?

 The Beatles used the Vox AC series guitar amplifiers for most of their career.
-They began using Fender amps towards the end and were seen with them at the last live performance they had ever played.
+They began using Fender amps towards the end.
+They were seen with them at the last live performance they had ever played.

 What type of guitars did the Beatles use?

 The Beatles used mostly hollow-body guitars, like the Epiphone Casino.
-But they also used solid body guitars like the Fender Stratocaster, Telecaster, and Gibson Les Paul.
+They also used solid-body guitars.
+Some of their favorites were the Fender Stratocaster, Telecaster, and Gibson Les Paul.

 How much gain do I need for the Beatles’ sound?